 Through a variety of social media channels, including Facebook, Instagram, Twitter, Snapchat and Spotify, the campaign speaks openly about the very real, and very relatable consequences of less than classy drinking.

-In 2015 and 2016 DrinkWise extended the campaign into those environments where young adults typically drink.
+DrinkWise has extended the campaign into those environments where young adults typically drink.
 In pubs and clubs, in retail activations, at ‘schoolies’ weeks all around the country, at high profile music acts and festivals, via safe Uber rides home, and through Tinder advice on how to drink (and date) properly, the ‘classy’ lessons imparted by our hero character, championing moderation as ‘the realm of drinking excellence,’ have reinforced the themes of belonging, control and reputation when drinking.

-Now in its third year, the campaign continues to generate impressive results.
-In the medium term, DrinkWise has commissioned independent research to benchmark and track the attitudes and behaviours of representative samples of over 3,250 Australian adults aged 18 – 24 to assess the effectiveness of the Campaign – from recall and message take-out, to attitude and behaviour change.
+The campaign continues to generate impressive results.
+DrinkWise commissioned independent research to benchmark and track the attitudes and behaviours of representative samples of over 3,250 Australian adults aged 18 – 24 to assess the effectiveness of the Campaign – from recall and message take-out, to attitude and behaviour change.
 Further detail on these results can be found in the attachment on this page.

 Ultimately behaviour change takes a long time to influence.
 Cultural change takes even longer.
 The first goal with How to Drink Properly is to reframe social perceptions and attitudes towards drinking moderately as ‘cool and sophisticated’, and see behaviour change follow in the longer-term.
 To date, the evidence suggests this campaign is making strong inroads into a better drinking culture.

-At the time of writing, DrinkWise’s How to Drink Properly campaign has been acknowledged through numerous international advertising, creativity and effectiveness awards.
-These include:
+DrinkWise’s How to Drink Properly campaign has been acknowledged through numerous international advertising, creativity and effectiveness awards, including: